DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/connection.md

 ### Connections

-The *Information Hub* supports SQL databases, NoSQL databases, data files and web services.
+The *Integration Hub* supports SQL databases, NoSQL databases, data files and web services.

 There are three primary connection types:
 * **Source** - Source connections are read-only and can only be used as a source in datalinks.
-* **Managed** - Managed connections point to databases that are **managed** by the *Information Hub*.
-They are used by the *Information Hub*, to create tables, and store auditing and profile information.
+* **Managed** - Managed connections point to databases that are **managed** by the *Integration Hub*.
+They are used by the *Integration Hub*, to create tables, and store auditing and profile information.
 At least one managed connection is required per hub.
-* **Target** - Target connections point to databases that data can be published and written to by the *Information Hub*.
+* **Target** - Target connections point to databases that data can be published and written to by the *Integration Hub*.

 ### SQL Databases